michmattera/star-wars-quiz/TESTING.md

 ### **Social media**

-Social media situated just at the bottom of the page bring the user to social media of the developer , both opens in a new page.
+Social media situated just at the bottom of the page bring the user to the social media of the developer, and both open a new page.

 <details>
-<summary> Github : Tested button with hover effect and that opens in a new page when clicked.</summary>
+<summary> Github: Tested button with hover effect and that opens a new page when clicked.</summary>

 ![Github](assets/testing-files/github.gif)

 </details>

 <details>
-<summary> Linkedin : Tested button with hover effect and that opens in a new page when clicked.</summary>
+<summary> Linkedin: Tested button with hover effect and that opens a new page when clicked.</summary>

 ![Linkedin](assets/testing-files/linkedin.gif)